Skip to main content...

 | ,

-Bid for Special Referee Denied; Draws Costs in BC Committeeship Application
+How the Bid for Special Referee Denied; Draws Costs in BC Committeeship Application

 A special referee may be appointed within BC court proceeding to undertake factual investigations – often through the referee’s specialized expertise – that are necessary to the resolution of the issues between the parties.
 The court declined the request for appointment of a special referee in Klop (Re), 2021 BCSC 644 in the context of […]